Why You Keep Self-Sabotaging (And How to Finally Stop)

 If you never fully try, you never fully fail.
 If you pull back before the good thing becomes real, you never have to find out if you can sustain it.
 If you undermine your success before anyone else can question it, you are protected from the vulnerability of being seen wanting something and having it.

 The pattern is also reinforced by the story that follows it.
-Every time you self-sabotage and then conclude that you are lazy, undisciplined, or not cut out for better things, you deepen the belief that generated the self-sabotage in the first place.
+Every time you self-sabotage and then conclude that you are lazy or undisciplined, you deepen the belief that generated the self-sabotage in the first place.
 The cycle tightens.

 The story you tell yourself after the self-sabotage is often more damaging than the self-sabotage itself.
 The act costs you an opportunity.
 The story costs you your belief in yourself.